ramsey/uuid/docs/customize/ordered-time-codec.rst

 .. hint::

-    :ref:`Version 6, ordered-time UUIDs <nonstandard.version6>` are a proposed
+    :ref:`Version 6, reordered time UUIDs <rfc4122.version6>` are a
-    new version of UUID that take the place of ordered time UUIDs.
+    new version of UUID that take the place of ordered-time UUIDs.

 UUIDs arrange their bytes according to the standard recommended by `RFC 4122`_.
 Unfortunately, this means the bytes aren't in an arrangement that supports